bisdn/bisdn.github.io/getting_started/basic_networking.md

   ...
 ```

-The physical link configuration (e.g. link speed) is reflected to the tap
+We can check the physical link configuration (e.g. link speed) using ethtool:
-interface and can be checked using ethtool:

 ```
 $ ethtool port1